Bernie Doyle

 Kristen Raison is a Co-Founder and CEO of Humn, a global movement advancing psychologically safe workplaces by addressing psychosocial hazards and equipping leaders, boards and regulators with tools to drive measurable cultural change.
 In her role as CEO she leads Humn’s advisory programs, education offerings, and investigations, supporting organisations across Australia and globally to comply with evolving WHS legislative duties and build safer, more resilient teams.

-Fatigue Risk Management Specialist,
+Fatigue Risk Management Specialist, Director

 Beyond Midnight